Maxcloud/SimpleImg/README.md

 - Auto-closes resources using `AutoCloseable` and try-with-resources.
 - Minimal allocations and overhead for quick repeated access.

-## Structure
+## :heavy_check_mark: Structure

 The JSON cache is structured as a flat `Map<String, Long>`, where:
 - The **key** is the path to the property (e.g., `1234/ItemId`)
 - The **value** is the byte offset into the `.img` file.

-## How to generate JSON files
+## :heavy_check_mark: How to generate JSON files
-The above code will generate JSON files for all `.img` files in the specified directory.
-The generated JSON files will be stored in the same directory as the `.img` files, with the same name but with a `.json` extension.
+The code below will generate JSON files for all `.img` files in the specified directory.
+The generated JSON files will be stored in the same directory as the `.img` files.

 ### Example usage of the library to generate JSON files.